-As with our physical education sessions across our federation, we aim to ensure a high-quality forest school experience is delivered in order to inspire all our pupils to succeed in physically-demanding activities.
+As with the physical education sessions across our federation, we aim to ensure a high-quality forest school experience is offered to our UKS2 children in order to inspire all our pupils to succeed in physically-demanding activities.

-Our forest school sessions provide opportunities for our children to become physically confident in a way which supports their health and fitness.
-Opportunities to use tools, work individually or in groups to build shelters or other activities, and to explore our amazing forest school areas are all key to building a child’s character, and help to embed values such as fairness and respect in our children.
+Our lunchtime forest school sessions provide opportunities for our children to become physically confident in a way which supports their health and fitness.
+Children are offered the chance to use tools, work individually or in groups to cook, build shelters or take part in many other seasonal activities, and given space to explore our amazing forest school areas, all of which are key to building a child’s character and help to embed values such as fairness and respect in our children.

-In order to provide our children with a rich, broad and balanced physical education experience and to fulfill the requirements of the outdoor adventurous activity curriculum, our children take part in regular forest schools sessions with a trained member of staff, our PE and Outdoor Learning Coordinator, Mr. R. Stokes.
+In order to provide our children with a rich, broad and balanced physical education experience and to fulfil the requirements of the outdoor adventurous activity curriculum, our children are offered daily forest schools sessions with a trained member of staff, Mr. R. Stokes.

 The national curriculum for physical education and progression in outdoor and adventurous activities aims to ensure that all pupils: